High Dimensional Space Oddity: A Related Question

 \section{A Related Question}

 Assume that we put a source of light at the origin.
 What fraction of light will be blocked by the unit balls located at vertices of the $[-1, 1]^n$ cube?
 It is obvious that nothing will get out for $n=1$ and $n=2$ (see Figure \ref{Mike} for $n=2$).
 However, when $n=3$, the collection of $2^3=8$ balls will allow some light out.
-To see this, just take a look at the structure along any axis (as can be seen in Figure \ref{3dballs}.)
+To see this, just take a look at the structure along any axis (as can be seen in the left panel of Figure \ref{3dballs}.)

 Now, before we go further, we need to provide a formal description of what we mean by the ``fraction of light''.
-Imagine a $n-1$-dimensional hypersphere that circumscribes the n-dimensional cube $[-1,1]^n$.
-Consider all the lines that go through the origin and intersect the unit balls located at the vertices of the cube.
-Take those lines and intersect them with the cube circumscribing hypersphere.
-This set represents the shadows of those $2^n$ unit balls on inside of the hypersphere.
-Our goal is to compute the ratio of the area of the total shadow to the area of the entire hypersphere.
+Imagine an $n$-dimensional sphere that circumscribes the cube $[-1,1]^n$.
+Consider all the lines that go through the origin.
+Lines that intersect any of the unit balls can not reach the surface of the $[-2,2]^n$ cube, which encloses all the unit balls in the arrangement.
+The intersection of those lines with the sphere that circumscribes the $[-1,1]^n$ cube is the set that represents the shadows of the $2^n$ unit balls on the sphere.
+Our goal is to compute the ratio of the area of the total shadow to the area of the entire sphere.
+This is depicted in the right panel of Figure \ref{3dballs}, which shows a 2-D projection of a unit ball from a high-dimensional arrangement, centered at one of the $[-1,1]^n$ cube's vertices at a distance of $r=\sqrt{n}$ from the origin, and rays of light emanating from the origin.
+The places in the $[-2,2]^n$ cube to which light can not reach are shaded.
+The segment defined by the thick arc shows a 2-D projection of the (spherical) cap on the sphere $S^n(\sqrt{n})$ that circumscribes the cube $[-1,1]^n$.
+Our question about ``fraction of light'' should be interpreted as finding the total measure of all $2^n$ such caps, relative to the area of the sphere $S^n(\sqrt{n})$.